Farah Mendlesohn: Science fiction conventions

 Mendlesohn is an active volunteer member of the administration for science fiction conventions.
-Among other events, they co-chaired ConCussion, the 2006 Eastercon, with Simon Bradshaw; and was director of program for Anticipation, the Montreal World Science Fiction Convention, in 2009; Mendlesohn was on the convention committee of Loncon 3, the 72nd World Science Fiction Convention, but resigned as a protest over the announcement that Jonathan Ross was to be master of ceremonies for the presentation of the Hugo Awards; Mendlesohn remained division head for the convention's exhibits hall.
+Among other events, Mendlesohn co-chaired ConCussion, the 2006 Eastercon, with Simon Bradshaw; and was director of program for Anticipation, the Montreal World Science Fiction Convention, in 2009; Mendlesohn was on the convention committee of Loncon 3, the 72nd World Science Fiction Convention, but resigned as a protest over the announcement that Jonathan Ross was to be master of ceremonies for the presentation of the Hugo Awards; Mendlesohn remained division head for the convention's exhibits hall.

 Heinlein study

 In 2017, Mendlesohn announced that a critical study of Robert Heinlein was to be published by the crowdfunding publisher Unbound.
 As of October 2017 the pledges had exceeded the target by 18%.
 The book was published in 2019, under the title The Pleasant Profession of Robert A. Heinlein.